CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 Observations comprise information from surface weather stations and other platforms that monitor the state of the Earth system like aircraft and satellites.
 Consistent and quality-controlled timeseries of observations can be a source of reliable and accurate local information.
 Some stations have long historical records suitable for analysis of the local climate of the past.
-However, differences in measurement techniques and equipment can complicate comparisons between observational records in time and space.
+However, differences in measurement techniques and equipment can complicate comparisons between or the merging of observational records in time and space.

-The spatial and temporal coverage of station data is often incomplete and highly local events, e.g., precipitation extremes, may be missed by the network.
+The spatial and temporal coverage of station data can be incomplete and highly local events, e.g., precipitation extremes, may be missed by the network.
-Satellites cover large areas in general but only pass infrequently over a specific area if placed in a polar orbit.
+Satellites in a polar orbit can provide high spatial resolution and cover large areas in general but only pass infrequently over a specific area.
+Geostationary satellites provide temporally continuous coverage of areas in their field of view but with lower spatial resolution and non-favourable viewing angles at higher latitudes.
-Gridded observation datasets aim to fill gaps in the coverage by combining observations from different sources with interpolation and statistical techniques.
+Gridded observation datasets aim to fill coverage gaps by combining observations from different sources with interpolation and statistical techniques.

 :::{dropdown} E-OBS